Rook and Pawn vs. Rook Chess Endgames: Building a Bridge

 Black to move

 So, how do we proceed as White here?
-White starts out checking the black’s King in order to drive the King away from the pawn and make it possible for white’s King to occupy d7 and then occupies the c4 square.
+White starts out checking the black King in order to drive the King away from the pawn and make it possible for the white King to occupy d7 and then occupy the c4 square.
 White’s King marches under the checks from the Black’s Rook on e5 and ultimately blocks the last check with its own Rook.
-At this point the pawn can be easily promoted and the game won.
+At this point, the pawn can be easily promoted and the game is won.

 White to move